Major Celestial Events Of 2024: Supermoons, Eclipses And More

 A total solar eclipse, visible against a clear evening sky, is a celestial event of great interest.
 On 8 April, North America will stand witness to this cosmic event.

-Ahead of the final climax, the partial solar eclipse will begin at 3:42 pm UTC (11:42 pm SGT), and the eclipse will exit continental North America on the Atlantic coast of Newfoundland, Canada, at 5:16 pm NDT (4:46 am SGT, April 9).
+Ahead of the final climax, the partial solar eclipse will begin at 3:42 pm UTC (11:42 pm MYT), and the eclipse will exit continental North America on the Atlantic coast of Newfoundland, Canada, at 5:16 pm NDT (4:46 am MYT, April 9).

 It is extremely important to keep your eclipse glasses on while viewing the total solar eclipse.